TRANSPORTER: Transferring Visual Semantics from VLM Manifolds

 \section{Additional implementation details}

 \textbf{VLM selection}.
 An overview of the selected VLM details is provided in~\cref{tab:vlm_details}.
-A shown, the models represent a wide spectrum of design choices varying in their fundamental components such as the visual encoders, embedding space size, and backbone language model used.
-This heterogeneity intends to better represent the general applicability of \serpantinelight{TRANSPORTER} as the presented results are not bound to a single model family or design paradigm, allowing for a comprehensive analysis.
+As shown, the models represent a wide spectrum of design choices varying in fundamental components such as visual encoders, embedding space size, and backbone language models.
+This heterogeneity aims to better reflect the general applicability of \serpantinelight{TRANSPORTER}, as the presented results are not bound to a single model family or design paradigm, enabling a comprehensive analysis.

 \textbf{Coupling network datasets}.
 In total, 200K videos are used for training the coupling network.
 This includes 40K VATEX, 80K LAVIB, and 80K Ego4D annotated clips.
 As VATEX is the smallest of the three, all training videos are used.
 In contrast, 160K total videos from LAVIB and Ego4D are selected.
 The choice of 200K iterations and dataset distributions is found by the grid search in~\cref{tab:dataset_settings}.
 Larger dataset samples only provide marginal improvements over the coupling network's reconstruction task, but with larger computational overheads.
 Thus, an 80/80K split is selected while taking into account training setup ablations.